ibm-messaging/mq-mqi-python/docs/DesignNotes.md

 The `tools` subdirectory also includes scripts to let you run your own PyPI-equivalent local server, and to upload binary wheels to that location.
 See the `testInstServer.sh` and `testInstClient.sh` scripts.
 They will almost certainly require modifications for your own systems, but the basic framework is there.
 This local PyPI server does not have all the same constraints that the real PyPI has.
-For example, it doesn't stop you uploading a Linux wheel that has been built outside the "multilinux" framework.
+For example, it doesn't stop you uploading a Linux binary wheel that has been built outside the "multilinux" framework.
 Again, that may help with internal distribution of your applications.